sanjayadpf/BlockchainRL_BaseVersion/README.md

 # Major requirements

-Ubuntu 20.04.3 LTS, ROS Noetic, Gazebo
+Ubuntu 20.04.3 LTS, ROS Noetic, Gazebo, Ganache

 # For Smart Contracts

-Start a new work space
+Start a new work space in Ganache

 # Other requirements